justeattakeaway/fozzie-components/packages/services/f-statistics/README.md

     featureName: 'your website name'
 };

+// Optional (provide properties to publish with every statistic) const baseProperties = {
+  my-experiment-bucket: 'Bucket 1'
+};

-// Initialise a new instance of the statistics client const statisticsClient = new StatisticsModule(justLog, statsConfiguration);
+// Initialise a new instance of the statistics client const statisticsClient = new StatisticsModule(justLog, statsConfiguration, baseProperties);

 // Publish a statistic
 statisticsClient.publish({